jeremysmai/jnmconsulting/README.md

-# jnmconsulting
+# JNM Consulting LLC
 temporary website location

+##TODO
+ - About (What we do, philosophy)
+ - Contact
+ - Links to Past and current projects

+ :leaf: version .00: &copy; JNM Consulting LLC 2021